fayeezahmed/chrome-devtools-hello-world/README.md

 to attach onto the window object that will post a message out from devtools.
 We can capture this inside `background.js` and then send this back to the content script.
 This can then be transmitted to the web page if that's the intention.

+## Consoles
+It's important to note that when you load up the devtools panel, you can load its devtools panel.
+This is useful for debugging purposes, since anything you log inside `devtools.js` or `panel.js` will log there - I haven't tried with the Pop up, but I imagine it is similar.

+To access the `background.js` console, you can do so inside the details section when you load/unload the extension.